The innovation of things

 We also offer a combined degree in Master of Project Innovation/Master of Project Management.

-- A 10-day International study tour is a core component of the program*
+- Participate in the 10-day International study tour is a core component of the program*

 About the program